SneaksAndData/adapta/adapta/security/clients/README.md

 This method requires user to have `Reader and Data Access` IAM role on the **storage account**.

 If none of the above options work, the method raises a ValueError.

+## AWS Client

+The AWS client allows you to authenticate with the Amazon Web Services cloud using the static credentials (access key id, secret access key and region).

+Before using this client, the caller code should invoke the `initialize_session` method.

+Currently, only the two types of credentials are supported now:
+- `EnvironmentAwsCredentials`: This credential provider loads credentials from the following environment variables:
+  - PROTEUS__AWS_SECRET_ACCESS_KEY: Secret access key.
+  - PROTEUS__AWS_ACCESS_KEY_ID: Access key id.
+  - PROTEUS__AWS_REGION: AWS region.

+- `ExplicitAwsCredentials`: This credential provider accepts the credentials as a constructor arguments.